Prepare for a delicious overdose of sugary goodness.

 Gelato Messina

-We’ve been living the ‘cream’ ever since Gelato Messina returned to our shores, now slinging their famed flavours out of Surfers’ slick new Paradise Centre precinct.
+We’ve been living the ‘cream’ ever since Gelato Messina returned to our shores, now slinging their famed flavours out of Surfers’ slick Paradise Centre precinct.
 The Messina name is one known for taking this gelato business seriously… everything from the dulce de leche to the gelato base – and even the chocolate – is made from scratch, down to their very own dairy farm to keep them plied with the creamiest jersey milk.
 There’s a reason that their… *checks notes* – literally every flavour – is what ice-cream dreams are made of.

 Where: Paradise Centre, 2A Cavill Avenue, Surfers Paradise